Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 You also gain additional benefits using your Monk Weapons:

-***Masterful Aim.*** When you take the Attack action with a Monk Weapon you can imbue your soul into the weapon to increase its accuracy.
+**Masterful Aim**  When you take the Attack action with a Monk Weapon you can imbue your soul into the weapon to increase its accuracy.
 Until the start of your next turn, you can treat a d20 roll of 7 or lower as 8. **Enhance.** You can spend 1 :class-phb24-monk: **Focus Point** to instead treat a d20 roll of 9 or lower as 10.

-***Masterful Parry.*** While you are wielding a Melee Monk Weapon and a creature you can see hits you with a melee attack, you can take a **:rsc-r: Reaction**{ .rsc } to add your Wisdom modifier (minimum of +1) to your Armour Class against that attack. **Counter.** If the Attack misses, you can spend 1 :class-phb24-monk: **Focus Point** to make a Melee attack against the creature that attacks you as part of the same Reaction.
+**Masterful Parry**  While you are wielding a Melee Monk Weapon and a creature you can see hits you with a melee attack, you can take a **:rsc-r: Reaction**{ .rsc } to add your Wisdom modifier (minimum of +1) to your Armour Class against that attack. **Counter.** If the Attack misses, you can spend 1 :class-phb24-monk: **Focus Point** to make a Melee attack against the creature that attacks you as part of the same Reaction.

 ### Level 3: Wuxia's Artistry